-After the Tool retrieves all the KOER Self-Test DTCs, turn the engine off, and disconnect the Tool from the vehicle's test connectors.
-The DTCs retrieved are now stored in the Tool's memory.
+11. After the Diagnostic Tool retrieves all the KOER Self-Test DTCs, turn the engine off, and disconnect the Diagnostic Tool from the vehicle's test connectors.
+The DTCs retrieved are now stored in the Diagnostic Tool's memory.

-All retrieved DTCs will remain in the Tool's memory.
+All retrieved DTCs will remain in the Diagnostic Tool's memory.
 If the KOER Test procedure is performed again, DTC's from a prior test will automatically clear and will be replaced by the most current DTCs retrieved.

-12. All KOER codes that are retrieved by the Tool during the KOER Self-Test represent problems that are present now (at the time the test is performed).
-The related vehicle problems that caused the codes to be sent must be repaired using the procedures described in the vehicle's repair manual.
+- 12. All KOER codes that are retrieved by the Diagnostic Tool during the KOER Self-Test represent problems that are present now (at the time the test is performed).
+The related vehicle problems that caused the codes to be sent must be repaired using the procedures described in the vehicle's repair manual. - 13.
+After all repairs have been completed, repeat the KOER Self-Test.